kisswiki/kisswiki/src/os/nixos/development.md

 There are currently 139 people with commit access to nixos/nixpkgs.
 The list isn’t public, but as a committer, I can see it.
 I’d personally be in favor of making this list public.

 https://discourse.nixos.org/t/trust-model-for-nixpkgs/9450/7

+## bot

+- a simple bot that checks for updates every 12 hours and creates PRs so you don't have to https://github.com/samuela/nixpkgs-upkeep